Furness College, Barrow-in-Furness

 Furness College is a college of further education in Barrow-in-Furness, Cumbria.
 It provides a wide range of A levels, vocational education and skills training to over 16s, notably working with BAE Systems to train apprentices for their shipyard in Barrow.
 The college also offers courses for adults, and runs HNDs and other higher education programmes including foundation degrees, degrees and master's degrees, for which it achieved Teaching Excellence Framework silver status in June 2017.
-It is the only college in Barrow and the largest further education college in Cumbria.
+It is the only college in Barrow.
 On 1 August 2016, Furness College merged with Barrow Sixth Form College.

 In August 2016, Furness College gained chartered college status when it became a member of the Chartered Institution for Further Education.
 This membership is awarded to the higher performing further education colleges and training providers in the UK.
 The college is also a member of the National Skills Academy for Nuclear.

 Profile

 Furness College is a further education college based on two campuses in Barrow-in-Furness in Cumbria.
 It is the largest provider of education and training in south Cumbria offering a wide range of vocational courses to its students.
-The college has over 1400 students aged 16–18, and over 700 adult students.
-In addition, over 1000 apprentices are trained through the college each year.
+The college has over 950 students aged 16–18, and over 300 adult students.
+In addition, over 600 apprentices are trained through the college each year.

-The college currently has over 500 students studying degrees and other higher education courses.
+The college currently has a number of students studying degrees and other higher education courses.
 The degrees are validated by Lancaster University, the University of Central Lancashire and the University of Cumbria.